tom-jj-G/bikesharing/citibike_analysis.md

 The analysis where based on csv data provided (cf. [Data](Data/) folder).

-**No correlation was found for NYC, so no prediction could be mnade for Des Moines**
+**No correlation was found for NYC (ending trip occurs near tourist attractions and transaportation stations) so no prediction could be made for Des Moines.
+We should experience the same pattern in Iowa.**

 >![Slide11.PNG](Bike_Sharing_Analysis/Slide11.PNG)